 Rent deposit scheme and rent in advance scheme

-Anyone who has a local connection to the borough of Central Bedfordshire who:
+Anyone with a local connection to Central Bedfordshire who:

 - is a UK citizen with recourse to public funds